 When creating a redesign, it is always recommended that one does not stray away from the company values.
 A great example is the redesign of the protein bar packaging – RxBar.
 The brand's core values were to offer good quality protein bars, but their old design was not communicating its "No B.S." message clearly enough.
 The new design is a radical change that brings out the fundamental values of the company.
 The new design is also clean, transparent, and minimal.

 RxBar’s old redesign was made in Powerpoint.
 However, the new change needed branding and design experts to pitch in.
 Such drastic changes often need multiple collaborators, including QA and legal teams.
 With multiple SKUs, such projects can become quite tedious to manage.
-Bringing everyone together and working on the same packaging label design becomes easier with Artwork Management platforms.
+Bringing everyone together and working on the same packaging label design becomes easier with Artwork Management platforms and Label Management software.

 3. Ensure familiarity